 - Traditional: Traditional bedrooms for tweens favor classic wood frames, symmetry and comfort.
 Running out of unique tween girl’s bedroom ideas?
 Opt for a canopy bed.
-She can style these fanciful overhead frames with sheer panels, heavy curtains and even vintage string lights to achieve just the right look.
+She can style these fanciful overhead frames with sheer panels or heavy curtains to achieve just the right look.

 - Transitional: To get this style, look for furnishings and accents that mix classic and modern elements.
 Seek out pieces like sleek upholstered headboards embellished with traditional nailhead trim or lush velvet tufted seats with turned wood legs to capture the essence of transitional style.

 - Rustic: Warm, inviting rustic spaces put natural, raw elements on display.
 Focus on foundational pieces such as bed frames, dressers and nightstands made with natural-looking light wood or polished metal.
 For the color scheme, consider blending cool and warm tones to create balance.

 - Industrial: Combine furniture made of raw materials to create this unique style.
 Look for wood furniture, wrought iron accents and throws or rugs made from cotton or hemp.
 Weathered finishes and distressed fabrics are a plus.

 - Boho: Creative, free-spirited tweens may appreciate a boho-inspired space.
 This design is all about mixing fun colors and patterns.
 Look for folk print pillows, cultural artwork and vintage items to give your preteen’s bedroom a colorful upgrade.